-Science Communication In the era of instant access to information and fake news engaging non-experts in science-related topics is critical to fight miscommunication.
+Science Communication in the era of instant access to information and fake news engaging non-experts in science-related topics is critical to fight miscommunication.
 In the last years, communicating science has evolved into a professional field on its own, reveling the complexity of properly reaching the general public and, most importantly, ensuring the understanding of the topic.

-European and world-wide initiatives, such as European Researchers’ Night or Pint of Science intend to bring scientists to the stage by upgrading the level of visibility of their discipline.
+European and world-wide initiatives, such as European Researchers’ Night or Pint of Science intend to bring scientists to the stage by upgrading the level of visibility of their disciplines.
 All of these initiatives rely on a background support of communication experts.

-As part of the KINDRA project our team prepared a series of outreach material adopted the technical content and results of the project into outreach materials that help citizens to understand the relevance of groundwater in daily life.
+As part of the KINDRA project our team prepared a series of outreach material and adopted the technical content and results of the project into outreach materials that help citizens to understand the relevance of groundwater in daily life.